Chinoiserie in fashion: Pre-17th century

-Luxury goods had been entering European countries from China since the ancient times.
-The early contacts of Europeans with China had also directly influenced their fashion.
-Silk from China, as well as textiles from India and Turkey were extremely popular among the European royalty.
-The art of sericulture itself originated in China and was introduced in the West to the Byzantine Empire.
-The secret of sericulture was eventually smuggled out of China in the 6th century by the Byzatine empire, which then became an important component of the Byzantine industry and allowed the Byzantine empire to gain monopoly of silk in Europe.
-From the eleventh century, the art of sericulture was spread to Italy and to Southern France.
+China traded luxury goods to Europe from ancient times, and early contacts of Europeans with China also directly influenced European fashion.
+Silk from China, as well as textiles from India and Turkey, were extremely popular among European royalty.
+The art of sericulture itself originated in China and was introduced to the West via the Byzantine Empire.
+The secret of sericulture was eventually smuggled out of China in the 6th century by the Byzantine Empire and then became an important component of Byzantine industry allowing the Byzantine empire to gain a monopoly of silk in Europe.
+From the eleventh century CE, the art of sericulture spread to Italy and to Southern France.
 However, the import of raw silk from China continued to remain significant.

-During the Italian Renaissance period (14th to 17th century), imperial China was seen as a refined civilization which was equal to Europe except for religion and as very advanced in terms of science, technology, architecture, and culture; as such, Italian elites would dress in Chinese fashion to show off their wealth.
-These Chinese influences in fashion were illusions created by Italian craftsmen who had started to produce in Lucca and had appropriated Chinese cultural symbols, such as the lotus flowers, pomegranates, peonies, florets, phoenixes and dragons.
+During the Italian Renaissance period (14th to 17th centuries), Italians saw Imperial China as a refined civilization which was equal to Europe (except for religion) and very advanced in terms of science, technology, architecture, and culture; as such, Italian élites would dress in Chinese fashion to show off their wealth.
+These Chinese influences in fashion were illusions created by Italian craftsmen who had started to produce in Lucca and had appropriated Chinese cultural symbols, such as lotus flowers, pomegranates, peonies, florets, phoenixes and dragons.

-Chinese silk which was manufactured in China to fit European taste continued to be imported in Europe; this import increased even more in the late 17th century as direct maritime trade was established between China and Europe.
-The introduction of items, such as painted silk, pearls, and umbrellas, from China were also sped up in the 1400s through the sea routes.
+Chinese silk which was manufactured in China to appeal to European taste continued to be imported into Europe; this import increased even more in the late-17th century as traders established direct maritime links between China and Europe.
+The introduction of items, such as painted silk, pearls, and umbrellas, from China was also sped up in the 1400s through the sea routes.

-In the 16th century, Chinese brocades were exported from China to Europe to make the vestments of priests in Roman Catholic cathedrals.According to British records dating to the late 19th century, gold foil was the ordinary form of precious metal which was used in embroidery and was a Chinese invention wherein Chinese people invented the process of laying a thin gold leaf on paper before rolling it around a silk thread.
-Chinese gold thread technology were later introduced the West and adopted by Italian weavers in their goldwork.
+In the 16th century, Europe imported Chinese brocades to make the vestments for priests in Roman Catholic cathedrals.
+According to British records dating to the late-19th century, gold foil was the ordinary form of precious metal which was used in embroidery and was a Chinese invention wherein Chinese people invented the process of laying a thin gold leaf on paper before rolling it around a silk thread.
+Chinese gold-thread technology was later introduced in the West and adopted by Italian weavers in their goldwork.